Not all calls to the Child Abuse Hotline can be registered as a report of suspected child abuse or maltreatment.

 - The report involves a child who is not being well cared for, but whose situation does not meet the legal definition of child abuse or neglect.

-It Depends on the Circumstances: Here are some examples of Hotline calls that cannot be registered by CPS, depending on the circumstances.
-This chart provides information on the questions you will be asked when you make a report, and the information CPS needs to register the report and begin an investigation.
+It depends on the circumstances: Here are some examples of Hotline calls that cannot be registered, depending on the circumstances.
+This chart provides information on the questions you will be asked when you make a report, and the information the Child Abuse Hotline needs to register the report and begin an investigation.